|As a precaution to prevent the spread of COVID-19, we are only seeing emergency patients on emergency basis for now and until further notice.

 If you are having an emergency and require medical attention, please call 911.

 Trauma to the face, teeth, or gum tissues can be a scary experience.
 In some cases, knowing what to do can mean the difference between saving and losing a tooth.
-At J.J.
+At Ashley Bennett and J.J.
 Perkiomaki DMD PC, we pride ourselves on providing the very best in patient education.
 The following information is designed to help you stay calm, and make the right moves when facing a dental emergency.

 What is a Dental Emergency?Dental emergencies include injury to the mouth, such as teeth that have been fractured, cracked, chipped, forced out of position, or knocked out.
 A dental emergency may also involve lacerations to the lip, gum, and cheek tissues.
 If you have experienced a dental emergency, try not to panic.
 While they can be painful, most dental emergencies are nowhere near the severity of other medical emergencies.
 However, you should still call us as soon as possible to schedule an appointment, especially if you have knocked out a tooth.